We celebrated International Coffee Day a few days ago.

 My coffee tradition is related to my elder sister, Ayesha.

-She’s a coffee lover like me and she was the one who introduced me to coffee.
+She’s a coffee lover like me, and she introduced me to coffee.

 (More like pushed me into it so I could brew it for her every time.)

-Now that we are miles apart, whenever we meet (which is rare), we celebrate with a frothy cappuccino in our mother’s expensive china when it’s cold… while in summers we go for cold brew in cutesy glass jars.
+Now that we are miles apart, whenever we meet (which is rare), we celebrate with a frothy cappuccino in our mother’s expensive china when it’s cold… while in the summer we go for cold brew in cutesy glass jars.

 One coffee tradition that I have with myself is profoundly precious to me.